-Agency theory assumes that parties, such as manager and shareholders, will act in their own interests, that is, to maximise their own wealth.
+Agency theory assumes that parties, such as manager (agent) and shareholders (principal), will act in their own interests, that is, to maximise their own wealth.
 Accordingly, given separation of ownership and control, managers are expected to act in their own interests through excessive consumption of perquisites and avoidance of effort.
 While this may offer the manager more income for less effort, it would reduce the wealth generation for shareholders by increasing expenses for perquisites and reducing income through reduced managerial effort.
 The interests of managers and shareholders can also diverge because managers have shorter horizons in evaluating decisions, are more risk aversion and prefer dividend retention because it gives them control over more resources.

 - 6. Explain the following agency problems that can arise in the relationship between owners and managers:

-- a) the horizon problem
+- (a) The horizon problem

-- b) risk aversion
+- (b) Risk aversion

-- c) dividend retention
+- (c) Dividend retention.

-- a) Shareholders are concerned with the long term growth and value of the firm, which reflects the market's expectations of the present value of the future cash flows.
+- (a) Horizon problem: Shareholders are concerned with the long term growth and value of the firm, which reflects the market's expectations of the present value of the future cash flows.
 However, management's interest in the cash flow potential may be limited to the period over which they expect to be employed by the firm.
-This horizon problem may be exacerbated if the manager is approaching retirement.
+This horizon problem may be exacerbated if

+the manager is approaching retirement.
 Managers generally adopt a shorter horizon than shareholders when evaluating proposed actions or investments, e.g., management's preference for delaying research and development expenditure may increase short-term profitability but may also have adverse long-term consequences, such as missed opportunities for innovation and new product development.

-- b) Managers are generally more risk averse than shareholders because managers are less able to diversify risk.
+- (b) Risk aversion: Managers are generally more risk averse than shareholders because managers are less able to diversify risk.
 Shareholders typically spread their investment (and hence, their risk) across a range of securities and other assets.
 Their liability is limited to the unpaid capital on their shares.
 Shareholders may also receive income from sources, such as employment, that are independent of the company.
 Managers, however, have less diversifiable 'human capital' invested in the company.
-Their management compensation (remuneration) is likely to be their primary source of income. - c) Managers prefer to maintain a greater level of funds within the company through dividend retention.
+Their management compensation (remuneration) is likely to be their primary source of income. - (c) Dividend retention: Managers prefer to maintain a greater level of funds within the company through dividend retention.
 This helps managers to expand the size of the business they control (empire building) and to pay their own salaries and benefits.
 Shareholders may have preference for increased dividend.
 In particular, this would occur where the retention of dividends results in lower returns because the firm has insufficient investment opportunities.
 Under such circumstances funds would be held in low return investments, such as cash and cash equivalents, or perhaps invested in negative net present value projects.